Combined Thymectomy and Right Lower Lobe Pulmonary Wedge Resection by Thoracoscopy

 Fatty replacement.
 No thymic tissue is identified.

-Thymectomy for MG was first described by Alfred Blalock in 1939 in the case of a young woman with a thymoma whose myasthenic symptoms went into remission after thymectomy.2 In 1941, he further demonstrated that symptom improvement could also be achieved in patients with non-thymomatous MG who underwent thymectomy.3 Thymectomy for MG became a well-established treatment paradigm after the publication of a longitudinal study of 1,355 patients from Mount Sinai and Massachusetts General Hospital.4 This study demonstrated that females less than 40 years old with moderate to severe generalized non-thymomatous MG who underwent thymectomy had significant (38% total remission, 51% improvement in symptoms) and sustained benefit.4
+Thymectomy for MG was first described by Alfred Blalock in 1939 in the case of a young woman with a thymoma whose myasthenic symptoms went into remission after thymectomy.2 In 1941, he further demonstrated that symptom improvement could also be achieved in patients with non-thymomatous MG who underwent thymectomy.3 Thymectomy for MG became a well-established treatment paradigm after the publication of a longitudinal study of 1,355 patients from Mount Sinai and Massachusetts General Hospital.4 This study demonstrated that females less than 40 years old with moderate-to-severe generalized non-thymomatous MG who underwent thymectomy had significant (38% total remission, 51% improvement in symptoms) and sustained benefit.4

 The only controlled randomized thymectomy trial was recently published in 2016.
 This was a multicenter trial that compared transsternal thymectomy plus prednisone with prednisone alone.5 126 patients were included under the following criteria: age 18–65, non-thymomatous MG, disease duration < 5 years, MGFA class II–IV, and elevated serum acetylcholine-receptor antibody.
 The thymectomy group demonstrated higher improvement in Quantitative Myasthenia Gravis scores and less immunosuppression requirement over a 3-year follow-up.
 Questions still to be answered are whether these benefits are sustained over longer periods of time, whether less invasive surgical approaches offer the same benefits, and whether these benefits can be seen without concurrent treatment with prolonged high-dose steroids.

-Operative morbidity and mortality for thymectomy is 20% and 1%, respectively.6,7 Need for postoperative ventilation in one comparison study was 4% after VATS thymectomy and 16% after transsternal thymectomy.8 The most recent international consensus guidelines for management of myasthenia gravis recommend that9 (1) for patients with non-thymomatous, generalized MG, complete thymectomy is performed as an elective procedure to avoid or minimize immunosuppressive treatment; (2) all patients with thymomatous MG should undergo complete thymectomy, and incompletely resected thymomas should be treated with adjuvant chemotherapy and/or radiation; (3) less invasive approaches to thymectomy (thoracoscopic, robotic) appear to yield similar results to more aggressive approaches, although this has not been shown in randomized controlled trials.
+Operative morbidity and mortality for thymectomy is 20% and 1%, respectively.6,7 Need for postoperative ventilation in one comparison study was 4% after VATS thymectomy and 16% after transsternal thymectomy.8 The most recent international consensus guidelines for management of MG recommend that9 (1) for patients with non-thymomatous, generalized MG, complete thymectomy is performed as an elective procedure to avoid or minimize immunosuppressive treatment; (2) all patients with thymomatous MG should undergo complete thymectomy, and incompletely resected thymomas should be treated with adjuvant chemotherapy and/or radiation; (3) less-invasive approaches to thymectomy (thoracoscopic, robotic) appear to yield similar results to more aggressive approaches, although this has not been shown in randomized controlled trials.

 The patient in this case had postoperative bleeding and was taken back to the operating room on postoperative day 1 for exploration.
 After adequate monitoring, access, and resuscitation was established, the patient was intubated with a double-lumen endotracheal tube, and the patient was placed in the left lateral decubitus position.
 The right chest was entered via the previous thoracotomy incisions.
 About 1 L of hematoma was evacuated.
 Bleeding was identified at the sternal side of the internal mammary vein.
 This was controlled with suture ligation.
 The remainder of the patient’s postoperative course was unremarkable.
 She is currently weaning off steroids and having improved muscle strength.
 Final pathology demonstrated typical carcinoid tumor with 1 positive station 12 lymph node.
 The thymus specimen had fatty replacement with no thymic tissue identified.